-Snohomish County Planning and Development Services (PDS XHIBIT # 3.1.22
+Snohomish County Planning and Development Services (PDS)EXHIBIT # 3.1.22A

-Docket XXI Initial Review and Evaluation FILE MOT 21-147 Proposed Amendments to the Growth Management Comprehensive Plan (GMACP) and Implementing Development Regulations March 31, 2021
+Proposed Amendments to the Growth Management Comprehensive Plan (GMACP) and Implementing Development Regulations December 2, 2021

-Applicant: CS Real Estate Development, LLC
+Applicant: CS Real Estate Development, LLC File: SW10 20-116118 DA implementing zoning.

-General Policy Plan (GPP) Future Land Use (FLU) Map Amendments: Proposed: Proposed redesignation of 14 acres from Urban Industrial (UI) to Urban Center (UC) with implementing zoning.
+Proposed: Proposed redesignation of 14 acres from Urban

+Industrial (UI) to Urban Center (UC) with

 Rezone: Proposed: Urban Center (UC)

 Existing: Light Industrial (LI)

-Acreage: 14 acres

-GPP Policy Amendment s: No policy a mendments proposed

-Code Amendments: No code amendments proposed

-SITE RELATED INFORMA ATION

-Location: (SWUGA), ap Bothell Ever I site is within the Southwest Urban Growth Area oproximately 0.5 miles southeast of the City of Mill Creek. ett Highway (SR 527) is directly east of the proposal site, ctly north, and 192 nd St SE is to the south.
+Location: The proposal site is within the Southwest Urban Growth Area

+(SWUGA), approximately 0.5 miles southeast of the City of Mill Creek.
+Bothell Everett Highway (SR 527) is directly east of the proposal site, private high school that has been permitted, two retention ponds, and several storage and construction related trailers.

-Existing Land Use: were previou leaving an in I site is primarily vacant with no industrial uses.
-There us plans to build a school and associated buildings onsite, complete building foundation.
-Currently the site contains trailers, and two retention ponds.
+183rd is directly north, and 192nd St SE is to the south.

-Adjacent Land Use: North - commercial buildings and parking lots, including an autobody shop, a dental office, a tow-yard, and a brewing company; West - directly across from Bothell Everett Hwy is North Creek County Church, and two large commercial complexes and parking lots; East - an urban high density residential neighborhood called Devon Hill, that is comprised of single-family homes and private yards served by sewer; South - a 24 Hour fitness building and parking lot, and a commercial industrial complex.
-Adjacent FLU Map Designation: North -Urban Industrial (UI); West - UI and Urban Village (UV); East - Urban High Density Residential (UHDR); South - UI.
-Adjacent Zoning Designation: North - Light Industrial (LI); East - LI and Neighborhood Business (NB); West - Multiple Residential (MR); South - Light Industrial LI.
-Site Characteristics: The proposed SW10 site is mainly a vacant lot with evidence of grading.
+Existing Land Use: The proposal site contains the foundation for a 35,000 square foot shop, a dental office, a tow-yard, and a brewing company; West - directly across from Bothell Everett Hwy is North Creek County Church, and two large commercial complexes and parking lots; East - an urban high density residential neighborhood called Devon Hill, that is comprised of single-family homes and private yards served by sewer; South - a 24 Hour fitness building and parking lot, and a commercial industrial complex.

+Adjacent Land Use: North - commercial buildings and parking lots, including an autobody

+North -Urban Industrial (UI); West - UI and Urban Village (UV); East -

+Urban High Density Residential (UHDR); South - UI.

+North - Light Industrial (LI); East - LI and Neighborhood Business (NB);

+West - Multiple Residential (MR); South - Light Industrial LI.

+Site Characteristics: The SW10 proposal site has been graded and contains the foundation for a 35,000 sq. ft. permitted private high school.
 The southeast portion of the proposal site contains parking and trailers.
 On the west side of the site there are two waterbodies, one of which is a retaining pond.
-The eastern border has vegetation and remnants of past building materials.

 Critical Areas: The proposal site contains no critical areas, streams, or wetlands.

 Infrastructure: The SW10 proposal site is directly accessed by SR 527, a principal arterial, and 180th St. SE, a minor arterial, intersects SR 527 north of the proposal site.
 Community Transit's Swift Green Line provides bus rapid transit (BRT) service on SR 527.
 Community Transit also provides additional commuter and local transit service on SR 527 that is accessible to the proposal site.

 The proposal site is within the Alderwood Water and Wastewater District.
 Since the proposal site is within the UGA, future development would have access to sewer and water services.
-The site is within the Snohomish County Fire District 7 service area.
+The site is within the

+Snohomish County Fire District 7 service area.